hiveeyes/beradio/doc/source/hiveeyes.rst

 ============
 We are standing on the shoulders of giants.
-Read about the technologies, standards, protocols and subsystems used for building the whole system at :ref:`hiveeyes-foundation`.
+Read about the technologies, standards, protocols and subsystems used for building the whole system at :ref:`hiveeyes-system`.

 Read more about the :ref:`hiveeyes-one-architecture` and different scenarios the components are used in, like :ref:`hiveeyes-one-swarm-setup`